Hall of 100 methodology

 The voting process

-• When we first created the Hall of 100, in 2013, we had our panelists vote on every player in baseball history who met the following criteria: In the Hall of Fame, on the ballot, or among the top 150 hitters or pitchers in greatness above replacement (GAR) -- a combination of career and peak wins above replacement.
+• Any player who is in the Hall of Fame, on the ballot or is among the top 150 hitters or pitchers in greatness above replacement (GAR) -- a combination of career and peak wins above replacement -- was on the ballot.
 While the metric is not perfect, a ballot based on Baseball Reference's WAR leaders with more than 300 names that includes every Hall of Famer is not going to leave off anyone in the discussion of the top 100 players of all time.
 (GAR is a metric developed by Dan Szymborski, and you can read more about it if you scroll to the bottom.)

-• We asked our panel of 30-plus experts -- including Jayson Stark, David Schoenfield, Tim Kurkjian and Jerry Crasnick -- to give each player a score of zero to 100.
+• We asked our panel of 30-plus experts -- which included Jayson Stark, Buster Olney, Keith Law, Doug Glanville, Tim Kurkjian and Jerry Crasnick, among others -- to give each player a score of 0-100, in increments of 5.
+We also asked them to give only one player a score of 100, whomever they think is the greatest player ever.

 0-20: A fine player, but he should not be in the discussion of the top 100 of all time

-• We asked them to judge these players based purely on their on-field performance and only consider their performance in MLB.
-And because we based our ballot purely on stats in the American League or National League, we did not consider players who only played abroad or in the Negro Leagues.
+• We asked them to judge these players based purely on their on-field performance, and only consider their performance in MLB.
+And because we based our ballot purely on stats in the American or National League, we did not consider players who only played abroad or in the Negro League.

 • Reminder: There is no character clause.
 We do not care if they might have gambled on the game or taken PEDs.
 Nor do we care if they devoted time and money to charity.
 Again, this is only about performance on the field.